Vegan Zucchini Bread

-You’ll love this moist, spiced and lightly sweetened zucchini bread with crunchy bites of walnuts!
-No eggs or dairy needed.
+You’ll love this spiced whole wheat zucchini bread with crunchy bites of walnuts.

-This recipe is lovely year round for a snack or dessert.
-It can be served as is, warm and slathered with your favourite spread or topped with cream cheese icing for an extra treat!
+This recipe is lovely anytime of day for a snack or dessert.
+It can be served as is, warm and slathered with your favourite spread, or topped with cream cheese icing for an extra treat!

 Ingredient Notes